 Written notice of such a general meeting shall be given to all members of the Club at least twenty one days prior to the meeting and the meeting shall be held within fifty-six days of the request as above.

-19. ELECTIONS (officers serve for a one year term with the exception of Secretary)
+20. ELECTIONS (officers serve for a one year term with the exception of Secretary)

 All Officers, Committee Members and NHC Delegates shall be elected by a simple majority vote at the AGM.
 In the event of an equality of votes, the officiating Chairman shall have the casting vote.